Year two of COPA SHORTS FILM FEST has begun and we’re seeking short films and screenplays to showcase during our festival from February 16-18, 2018.

 We can’t wait to see your fantastic work!
 You’ll love it at CSFF in Maricopa, Arizona in February !!

-SAVE the DATE – and get ready to enter your films and screenplays!!
+SAVE the DATE – and enter your films and screenplays!!

 Awards & Prizes